Blogging has the ability to drive new interior design clients on autopilot.

 Know Your Audience

-“When blogging for the interior design space, it’s crucial to have a solid handle on your audience.
+“When writing an interior design blog, it’s crucial to have a solid handle on your audience.
 Staying on top of the latest design trends matters, but so too does understanding what your audience is looking for at any given time.

 Yes, your kitchen/bathroom/shower space must look beautiful, but it also has to function optimally.
 Weaving in both elements will bring your blog readers the most value.”